Reviews You Can Rely On

 Credit: Ross Patton

-We bought more than 20 of the best memory cards available today and then whittled that selection down to the top 10 on the market for rigorous, side-by-side testing.
-We measured how quickly these devices could transfer different file types using a card reader and tested their abilities to perform basic and advanced tasks when used in a camera.
-We tested high-performance options for taxing tasks like shooting RAW images or capturing 4K video.
-But we also tested inexpensive, reliable options for use in security cameras and other remote devices.
-However you intend to use your new memory card, our testing results will help you find the perfect product for your needs and budget.
+We bought over 20 of the best memory cards on the market, then whittled the selection down to the top 12 to test side-by-side.
+We measured how quickly these cards transfer a range of file types and sizes and tested their abilities to keep up with basic and advanced tasks when employed by a modern digital camera.
+We tested high-performance options for taxing tasks like shooting rapid-fire RAW images or capturing 4K video.
+We also tested inexpensive, reliable options that pair well with security cameras and other less demanding devices.
+However you plan to use your new memory card, our tests will help you find the right option for your needs.

 Price $55 List